JenieX/web-development-with-jonas/html-css-course/02-css-fundamentals/README.md

   - Declaration block with a class/pseudo class
   - Declaration block with a element selector
   - Declaration block with the universal selector (\*)
+  - Inherited properties from direct parent element
+  - Inherited properties from parent elements
 - If there are multiple declaration blocks that are of the same type, then the last one will be applied.

+## Inheritance

+When an element has some specific properties (mostly related to text), they will be passed to its children.
+E.g. `color` and `font-family`.